Economic and Political Overview

 Main Sectors of Industry

-Uruguay’s natural resources are very limited, mainly due to country's size.
-There is a significant mining industry in the country, which mainly revolves around basalt, dolomite, limestone, quartz, granite and marble.
+Uruguay’s natural resources are very limited, mainly due to the country's size.
+There is a significant mining industry in the country, which mainly revolves around basalt, dolomite, limestone, quartz, granite, and marble.
 There is only one gold-producing mine in Uruguay, and the country is a major producer of cement and semi-precious stones, particularly agate and amethyst.
-Even though only around 10% of the land is arable, agriculture is the largest export sector in Uruguay.
-It accounts for 6.9% of the GDP and employs 8.4% of the active population.
-Uruguay has rich agricultural land and almost 90% of it is devoted to livestock breeding (cattle, sheep, horses and pigs).
+Even though only around 11.6% of the land is arable, agriculture is the largest export sector in Uruguay.
+It accounts for 7.3% of the GDP and employs 8% of the active population.
+Uruguay has rich agricultural land and almost 90% of it is devoted to livestock breeding (cattle, sheep, horses, and pigs).
 Rice is the main crop, followed by wheat, maize, sugar cane, soybeans, and tobacco.
 Vegetable and fruit farming are also present throughout the country, as well as a prominent wine industry along the coast of the Rio de la Plata.
-Overall, 2022 was a good year for the sector, which had a triple success: good prices, good yields and good climatic conditions.
+In 2023, Uruguay's main export product was once again beef, accounting for 18% of the total exports.
+Sales amounted to USD 2.08 billion, 19% less than in 2022 (official governmental data).

-The industrial sector contributes to 18.9% of the country's GDP and employs 18.8% of the active population.
+The industrial sector contributes to 17.6% of the country's GDP and employs 18% of the active population.
 Agriculture and animal food processing account for half of the industrial activity.
-Other manufacturing activities include beverages (especially wine), textiles, construction materials, chemicals, oil and coal.
+Other manufacturing activities include beverages (especially wine), textiles, construction materials, chemicals, oil, and coal.
 Additionally, Uruguay has recently invested heavily in the paper industry, which is expanding.
-Industrial activity in Uruguay registered was satble in 2022, registering the stronger growth in the construction industry.
+The manufacturing sector as a whole is estimated to account for 10% of GDP.
+Uruguay's manufacturing industry production increased on average by 0.6% throughout 2023 compared to the previous year, driven by the manufacturing of paper and food, as reported by the National Institute of Statistics (INE).
+The divisions with the highest negative impact on the annual average were "Petroleum Refinery," with a decrease of 30.9%, and "Manufacture of Motor Vehicles," with a decline of 16.8%, resulting in negative impacts of 1.8 and 0.6 percentage points, respectively.

-The services sector contributes to 62% of the GDP and employs 72.8% of the active population, mainly in finance and tourism.
+The services sector contributes to 63.2% of the GDP and employs 74% of the active population, mainly in finance and tourism.
 Particularly, the region around Punta del Este attracts a large number of visitors, which has driven the rise in building, leading to a construction boom in the area in recent years.
-Although the services sector was hit the hardest during the pandemic, the sector registered an overall growth in 2022, with the recovery being mainly driven by commerce, restaurants, hotels, and transport.
+The country welcomed 3.83 million tourists in 2023, marking a 55.5% increase year-on-year (data Ministry of Tourism).
+The structure of Uruguay's financial system comprises two public banks, nine private banks, and a diverse array of non-banking institutions.

 Breakdown of Economic Activity By Sector Agriculture Industry Services